Maximum Likelihood Estimation of Sparse Networks with Missing Observations: Conclusion

 \section{Conclusion}

-We have studied the problem of estimating the matrix of connections probabilities for the inhomogeneous random graph model and the graphon model in the case of missing observations.
+We have studied the problem of estimating the matrix of connections probabilities for the inhomogeneous random graph model and the graphon model with missing link.
 We have established a non-asymptotic bound on the risk of the maximum likelihood estimator.
 In particular, we have shown that, if the entries of the probability matrix decrease at the same rate, our estimator achieves the minimax convergence rate.
-This result holds without requiring any knowledge on the probability of observing the entries of the adjacency matrix.
-When these probabilities are known, this convergence rate was already shown to be attained by the least square estimator, however this estimator cannot be computed in polynomial time and therefore it is not used in practise.
-While our estimator suffers from the same computational cost, its efficient approximations have been proposed in the literature, and have been implemented to study real life networks.
+This result is adaptative to the unknown sampling scheme.
+Moreover, we show that our estimator can be efficiently approximated using variational methods, and thus used in practice.